Facilitation & training

 Why I facilitate

-I am experienced facilitator, with fifteen years of hosting all manner of gatherings, from strategy processes, events and organisational culture retreats, to rituals and bespoke ceremonies to mark life’s transitions.
+I’m an experienced facilitator, with 15 years of hosting all manner of gatherings, from strategy processes and organisational culture workshops and retreats, to rituals and bespoke ceremonies to honour transitions and endings.

-Facilitation is where I feel most in flow and most useful to the work of creating better worlds.
-I dream of profound healing between people and land, and where all beings are enlivened by creativity, reciprocity and dignity.
+I dream of profound healing between people and land, where all beings are enlivened by creativity, reciprocity and dignity.
+Cultivating regenerative collaboration through facilitation is where I feel most in flow, and most useful to this collective endeavour.

 About my practice

-My facilitation is creative, elegant and transparent.
-I’m flexible, intuitive and effective, able to hold large groups in complexity, change up an agenda on the fly and keep participants accountable to their intentions and the people they serve.
+I’m able to hold groups in complexity and tension, change up an agenda on the fly and keep participants accountable to their intentions and the people they serve.
+I love to create nourishing collective experiences that unfold transformation.

 Facilitation & training for organisations

-Effective, meaningful processes, trainings and gatherings (retreats, away days, workshops) to help your teams align and grow (culture, collaboration and strategy).
-Read about my approach in my popular post, A regenerative organisational design primer.
+Regenerative processes, trainings and gatherings (workshops, away days, retreats) to help teams align and grow.
+My focus is team culture and collaboration, and organisational strategy.
+Read more about my approach in my popular post, A regenerative organisational design primer.

 I’ve worked across the civil society ecosystem for 15 years: UK and international governments, local governments, funders and charities.
 Previous clients include Doughnut Economics Action Lab, MAIA, Thirty Percy, The National Lottery Community Fund, NCVO, The Children’s Society, London Borough of Camden and the Department of Health and Social Care.